ArtemiyGranat/socket-chat-rs/README.md

 cargo run --release
 ```
 ## Features
-Currently socket chat is in the early stage of development so now user can only connect to the server and send/receive messages to/from another users connected to the server.
+Socket chat is currently at an early stage of development, so for now the user can only connect to the server and exchange messages with other users connected to the server.

-Server uses custom logger and logs all connections, disconnections and requests from the clients (except data because of security), also it sends every new connection/disconnection to the clients.
+The server uses a custom logger and logs all connections, disconnections and requests from clients (except received data due to security), and sends each new connection / disconnection to the clients.
 ## To-do
 * [ ] Authentification system (WIP)
 * [ ] Data encryption
-* [ ] Improved Docker container (must weigh <500Mb for sure)
+* [ ] Improved Docker container (must be <500Mb, WIP)
 * [ ] Message history available to the users
 * [ ] Commands system (e.g. private message: `@user hi`, get online list: `/online`)
 * [ ] Rooms system
-* [ ] Create Homebrew formula and Linux (e.g. RPM) package
+* [ ] Homebrew formula and Linux (e.g. RPM) package
-* [ ] Share server Docker image via Docker Hub
+* [ ] Push Docker image to Docker Hub
 ## Additional screenshots
 ![Log in](/screens/log_in.png?raw=true "Log in screen")
 ![Log in](/screens/terminal_size.png?raw=true "Terminal size is too small")